johnib/Java-webserver/wwwroot/bower_components/html5-boilerplate/src/doc/css.md

 * strip all background colors, change the font color to black, and remove the `text-shadow` — done in order to [help save printer ink and speed up the printing process](http://www.sanbeiji.com/archives/953)
-* underline and expand links to include the MyURL — done in order to allow users to know where to refer to<br>
+* underline and expand links to include the URL — done in order to allow users to know where to refer to<br>
   (exceptions to this are: the links that are [fragment identifiers](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-href),